iris-hep/iris-hep.github.io/_posts/2021-09-15-Henry-Schreiner-rse.md

 {% include figure.html
     file="/assets/images/posts/2021-09-15-Henry-Schreiner-rse-vent-monitor.png"
-    alt="Schreiner's work with Princeton Open Ventilation Monitor" caption=Testing the Princeton Open Ventilation Monitor with a helmet respiration device.
+    alt="Schreiner's work with Princeton Open Ventilation Monitor" caption="Testing the Princeton Open Ventilation Monitor with a helmet respiration device.
 The single-device display can be seen on the monitor on the left.
 Several devices can be seen on the bottom left, one connected to the breathing apparatus and two disconnected devices showing red screens in the alarm state.
-Photo Credit: Chris Tully, Princeton University"
+Photo Credit: Chris Tully, Princeton University" class="center"
 %}